MessageSquare0x

 Moving from form-based continuous performance reviews to conversation-based ones doesn't require dismantling your existing framework.
 It requires changing one thing: how you collect the data.

 Keep your performance dimensions.
 Keep your development goals.
 Keep your calibration sessions.
-But replace the input mechanism — the form, the template, the rating scale — with adaptive conversations that meet employees where they are, in their language, on their schedule.
+But change the input mechanism — the form, the template, the rating scale — into adaptive conversations that meet employees where they are, in their language, on their schedule.

 The organizations seeing results aren't the ones that made reviews more frequent.
 They're the ones that made reviews more human.